SimulatedGREG/electron-vue/docs/en/using_css_frameworks.md

 ## Use Case

-Say you want to use [bootstrap](http://getbootstrap.com/), [bulma](http://bulma.io/), or [materialize](http://materializecss.com/) for your electron app.
-Go ahead and install from your library from `npm` like you normally would, but instead of attaching the asset to `index.ejs` we will import the CSS in our JavaScript, specifically in `src/renderer/main.js`.
+Say you want to use [bootstrap](http://getbootstrap.com/), [bulma](http://bulma.io/), or [materialize](http://materializecss.com/) for your application.
+Go ahead and install your library from `npm` like you normally would, but instead of attaching the asset to `index.ejs` we will import the CSS in our JavaScript, specifically in `src/renderer/main.js`.

 #### Example